 We will introduce you to offers and possibilities that will help you in your job search.
 Our goal with the welcome meeting is to provide you with inspiration for creating a targeted job search plan and information about how we can collaborate in the process.
 At the meeting we will also tell you about the most important unemployment benefit rules, so you can focus on your job search.

-You probably have many questions about the rules and job search, therefore we have collected all the rules you need to know when you are unemployed in the guide Understanding the rules.
+You probably have many questions about the rules and job search, therefore we have collected all the rules you need to know when you are unemployed in Guide for unemployed members.

 7. Book career meetings, workshops and events